rancher/api-spec/spec/README.md

     - <code>self:</code> The location of the resource itself.
     - <code>schema:</code> The location of the schema definition for this resource type
     - Any related resources/collections, as appropriate.
-  - <code>actions:</code> A map of action names and the URL that can be requested to perform them.
+  - <code>actions:</code> A map of action names &rarr; the URL that can be requested to perform them.
     - This MAY be omitted if the resource type has no actions.

 ```javascript